Blosc/caterva-scipy21/caterva_workshop.md

 a.meta["date"]
 ```

-Once we know the information, we update the content of the *date* metalayer.
-It is important to remember that the length of a Caterva metalayer can not change, so you must be careful when updating.
+Now, let's update the content of the *date* metalayer.
+It is important to remember that the length of a Caterva metalayer can **not** change, so you must be careful when updating.

 ```{code-cell} ipython3
 a.meta["date"] = b"08/01/2021"